Racing heart. Constricted breathing. Tense shoulders. Shaking hands. Churning stomach. Pounding head.

 - Altered state of being

 If strong emotions or memories surface during the bodywork, it means the therapy is working on a deep level.
 Telling your practitioner what you’re experiencing during treatment can help support the process.
-Our massage therapists are trained to hold a safe space for you to explore what’s being released as you journey toward long-term healing.
+Our naturopathic doctors and massage therapists are trained to hold a safe space for you to explore what’s being released as you journey toward long-term healing.